pprosser-redhat/quarkus-superheroes-skupper/podman/podman skupper demo.md

 ![Podman architecture diagram](podman-sites.png)

+## Note on ssh'ing to the VMS on the cloud

+running with a private subnet means you cannot connect directly to the VM, you have to jump via the public subnet VM

+ssh into the public vm, abd from there, ssh to the private VM

 ## Install Skupper

 All DNS name and IP addresses are all specific for one environment - need swapping out for a rerun of the demo